HaLiux/HaLiux/README.md

 - 🌱 I’m currently learning computer skills and linux developement
 - 💞️ I’m looking to collaborate on Void Linux, River WM and Zig
 - 📫 You can reach me here at GitHub, or send an email to: henri.liukka@protonmail.com
-- ⚡ Fun fact: Follow the onion-filled story and [project log[( https://github.com/HaLiux/HaLiux-OS-Developement-Project/blob/main/HaLiux_develog_000.log) about me as a struggling cyberspace pilot
+- ⚡ Fun fact: Follow [the mysterious onion-filled story and project log]( https://github.com/HaLiux/HaLiux-OS-Developement-Project/blob/main/HaLiux_develog_000.log) about me as a struggling cyberspace pilot

 Then a little bit more background information about myself and why I started this project.